pitfail/pitfail-reports/proposal/proposal.rst

 Members of a team are free to trade using there collective portfolio; there is no "leader" or set decision-making process.
-Conversely, a league specifies a common portfolio and allows users to be ranked against one another without bias.
+Conversely, a league specifies a common initial portfolio for a competitor and allows competitors to be ranked against one another without bias.